ansonyuu/levers/levers/public-venture-capital.md

 - They complement and amplify other industrial policy measures
 - They align markets with national interest

-While there are successful GGFs and a few high-profile investment winners (such as Nio and iFlyTek), a 2021 report by the Center for Security and Emerging Technology questioned the effectiveness of GGFs in aggregate.
+While there are successful GGFs and a few high-profile investment winners (such as Nio and iFlyTek), a [2021 report](https://cset.georgetown.edu/publication/understanding-chinese-government-guidance-funds/) by the Center for Security and Emerging Technology (CSET) questioned the effectiveness of GGFs in aggregate.
 As the authors detail:

 > In practice, most guidance funds fail to live up to their ambitions, weakened by unrealistic goals, bureaucratic constraints, incompetent management, risk aversion, and a lack of market discipline.
 Our research shows that:
 >